sreejatadutta/ENAR-DataFest-2024-DuttaShi/Instructions.md

 *Step 3:* Run [the data analysis](ENAR-DataFest_Obesity&ControlBP.sas).
 This SAS program will perform propensity score matching and DID analysis on both adjusted systolic and diastolic BP.
 Ensure you change the path names denoted at the beginning of the program so that the program can read your input from Step 2 and produce corresponding outputs in your preferred path.

 *Step 4:* Reproduce [figures and table 1](<ENAR-DataFest_Tables & Graphs.R>) from the report using this R code.

+**Note:** You can read more about our project report by clicking [here](Is Obesity Associated with the Worsening of Blood Pressure Control_DuttaShi.pdf)